RyufathSoepeno/MyPortfolio/Mobile Development Portfolio/Android Studio Projects/---> How to Download APK + fix errors.md

 styles.xml is now themes.xml

-If for some reason you get errors, go to build gradle (module:app) and change the sdk to latest version, the error will tell you)
+If for some reason you get errors, go to build gradle (module:app) and change the sdk to latest version, the error will tell you) and click "sync" as it appears